Sugobet/API_Sword/[EN]-README.md

 # WeChat Official Account: APT250

-# Adhering to the principles of open source and communication and learning, API Sword will be open sourced in two weeks (after September 7th) and will also be available on the Burp official plugin store (BApp Store) for easy updates and use.
+## Adhering to the principles of open source and communication and learning, API Sword will be open sourced in two weeks (after September 7th) and will also be available on the Burp official plugin store (BApp Store) for easy updates and use.
+The code is currently under official review and I believe it will be available on the BApp Store soon.

 # [Burp New Classic Plugin] API Sword - Fully automatic deep analysis of API interfaces in various responses